ductho-le/WaveDL/README.md

 ## 💡 What is WaveDL?

-WaveDL is a **deep learning framework** built for **regression problems in Ultrasonic Non-Destructive Evaluation (NDE) and Structural Health Monitoring (SHM)**.
+WaveDL is a **deep learning framework** built for **wave-based inverse problems** — from ultrasonic NDE and geophysics to biomedical tissue characterization.
 It provides a robust, scalable training pipeline for mapping multi-dimensional data (1D/2D/3D) to physical quantities.

 ```
 Input: Waveforms, spectrograms, B-scans, dispersion curves, ...